Prayer - Part 1

 "Thy Kingdom Come"

-This is referring to a three-fold kingdom of God, the Spiritual Kingdom.
-In particular it is about the reign of grace, His Church, and the Heaven itself.
-We are asking the grace of God to reign in us, by which He, being the King of Kings dwells in us.
-We are asking that His Church reign supremely on Earth, and spread across the Earth.
-As for Heaven we beg that we can be admitted to Paradise, as we were originally created for being in Heaven with Him.
+This refers to a three-fold kingdom of God—the Spiritual Kingdom.
+In particular, it is about the reign of grace, His Church, and Heaven itself.
+We are asking that the grace of God reign in us, by which He, being the King of Kings, dwells in us.
+We are asking that His Church reign supremely on Earth and spread across the Earth.
+As for Heaven, we beg that we can be admitted to Paradise, as we were originally created for being in Heaven with Him.

 "Thy will be done, on Earth as it is in Heaven"